VoronovichDev/VoronovichDev/README.md

 ### 👋 Hey, I’m Alexander
-**A self-taught front-end react developer with more than a year of working experience**
+**A self-taught front-end react developer with 1.5 year of working experience**
 ------

 Languages and Tools: